samhains/samhains.github.io/blog/_posts/temp/2018-10-23-heterotopias.md

 ---
 ![](http://socks-studio.com/img/blog/Exodus5.jpeg)

-This week was a deep dive on heterotopias, utopias, dystopias and megastructures as a means of representing ideology in art.
+This week was a deep dive on heterotopias, utopias, dystopias and megastructures as ideological art.

 [Pinterest and visual research here](https://www.pinterest.com.au/z10101010101001/heterotopia/)